Yangeok/turing-back/README.md

 - Clone this [repository](https://github.com/Yangeok/turing-back).
 - Navigate to the project directory `cd turing-back`.
 - Run `yarn` on the terminal to install dependencies.
-- Change the filename `.env.example` to `.env` in your root directory and write variables with facebook app info and stripe.
+- Change the filename `.env.example` to `.env` in your root directory and write variables with Facebook app info and Stripe.
 - Create MySQL database `yarn db:create`.
 - Run migrations `yarn migrate`.
 - Generate mock data to seed to dabase `cd src/utils && node generator && yarn seed`.